+Members should refer to their Evidence of Coverage or Membership Agreement for details on providers in-network and out-of-network for their particular plan.
 Members are able to access CPMG primary and specialty care services at Kaiser Permanente Medical Offices.
 Members may make appointments at kp.org or by calling the Clinical Contact Center at 303-338-4545 or 1-800-281-1059 (TTY 711), Monday through Friday, from 6 a.m. to 7 p.m.
 Members may call that same number for medical advice.
 Members may also find affiliated network providers in the provider directory at kp.org.
 Kaiser Permanente also has contracted urgent and emergency care locations across the service area.
-Members may find a list of urgent and emergency care locations at kp.org.
+Members can also find a list of urgent and emergency care locations at kp.org.